hapuripopo/OpenSrcPrograming/README.md

 # Terms related to Git
-* Git : 분산 버전 관리 시스템
+* Git : Distributed Version Management System.
-* Git Hub : 깃으로 관리하는 프로젝트를 올려 둘 수 있는 사이트
+* Git Hub : Sites where you can upload projects that you manage with git.
-* Local Repository : git init 명령어로 생성되는 디렉토리를 말한다.
+* Local repository : It refers to a directory created by the git init command.
-* Remote Repository : 로컬 저장소를 upload하는 곳.
+* Remote repository : Where to upload the local repository.
 GitHub.
-* Working Tree : 작업 디렉토리
+* Working tree : Working Directory.

 # Upload to Git
 You perform these tasks in the __local repository__.

 ## 0. Git initial settings
 You only have to do this once.